kleberrangel/tigerlinux.github.io/recipes/misc/ansible-tutorial/README.md

       when: ansible_distribution == "Ubuntu" and ansible_distribution_major_version == "16"
 ```

-Also, let's include on the hosts file our two other servers in the webservers group:
+Let's include on the hosts file our two other servers in the webservers group:

 ```bash
 echo "192.168.1.230" >> /etc/ansible/hosts